OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/one_fabricmanager.md

 <a id="one_fabricmanager"></a>

-## Overview
+## Introduction

 The OpenNebula NVIDIA&reg; Fabric Manager integration provides a complete solution for managing and virtualizing NVIDIA&reg; NVSwitch fabric within a cloud environment.
 The overall goal is to eliminate I/O bottlenecks in multi-GPU workloads by ensuring VMs receive guaranteed, high-speed NVLink bandwidth, a significant advancement over standard GPU passthrough.
 To achieve this, OpenNebula implements the NVIDIA&reg; Shared NVSwitch Virtualization Model.

-### NVIDIA Shared NVSwitch Virtualization Model
+## NVIDIA Shared NVSwitch Virtualization Model

-The OpenNebula NVIDIA Fabric Manager integration relies on the NVIDIA Shared NVSwitch Virtualization Model.
+The NVIDIA Fabric Manager integration relies on the NVIDIA Shared NVSwitch Virtualization Model.
 This model is an evolution of simple GPU passthrough.
 It virtualizes the NVSwitch fabric to provide full NVLink bandwidth to multi-GPU Virtual Machines (VMs), even when the GPUs are allocated to separate VMs.

 The following image shows the reference architecture proposed by NVIDIA:

 {{< image alt="Architecture of NVIDIA_FabricManager OpenNebula" path=/images/solutions/deployment_blueprints/ai-ready_opennebula/shared-nvswitch-stack.png width=500 height=250 >}}

-Service VM manages the NVSwitch partitioning.

-Then, we will assign the GPUs (using PCI passthrough), that make up each of the partitions defined in the NVSwitches, to each of the deployed VMs.

-Key components of the OpenNebula NVIDIA Fabric Manager integration:
+Key components of the NVIDIA Shared NVSwitch Virtualization Model:

 - **Service VM** (Fabric Manager VM): A persistent, minimal Virtual Machine runs on the KVM host.
 - **PCI Passthrough:** The NVSwitch hardware devices are passed directly to this Service VM.
+The GPUs are passed directly to guest (workload) VMs.
-- **Fabric Manager:** The NVIDIA&reg; Fabric Manager and associated tools (nv-partitioner) run inside the Service VM, allowing it to dynamically reconfigure the NVSwitches.
+- **Fabric Manager:** The NVIDIA&reg; Fabric Manager and associated NVIDIA tools run inside the Service VM, allowing it to dynamically reconfigure and manage the NVSwitches.
-- **OpenNebula Integration:** OpenNebula's Host Component automates the Service VM management and exposes partition status.

-This allows NVIDIA&reg; Fabric Manager to reconfigure the switches dynamically and fix the bandwidth limitations seen in plain GPU passthrough.
+This allows NVIDIA&reg; Fabric Manager Service to reconfigure the switches dynamically and fix the bandwidth limitations seen in plain GPU passthrough.

 For additional information about NVIDIA Shared NVSwitch Virtualization Model, refer to the official [NVIDIA Fabric Manager](https://docs.nvidia.com/datacenter/tesla/fabric-manager-user-guide/index.html#shared-nvswitch-virtualization-model) documentation.

-### The OpenNebula Approach
+## The OpenNebula Approach

-OpenNebula integrates this functionality through a two-part system designed for automation and centralized management:
+OpenNebula implements the NVIDIA Shared NVSwitch Virtualization Model through a two-part system designed for automation and centralized management:

 1.  **Host Component (`opennebula-kvm-node` EE package):** The Enterprise Edition of the package is installed on each KVM host that contains NVSwitch devices.
 It provides a systemd service that manages a minimal, self-contained virtual machine (the "Fabric Manager VM").
 This VM is given direct, secure access to the NVSwitch hardware via PCI passthrough and contains the necessary NVIDIA&reg; tools (`nv-partitioner`, `nvswitch-audit`) to manage the hardware.